Scope of Training

 Fellows may attend any departmental conference, clinical schedule permitting.
 An extensive digital MR and plain film teaching file is available for conference preparation.

 We support busy orthopedic surgery, trauma and rheumatology practices, as well as brisk inpatient and outpatient volumes.
 Our department has the latest CT, MR, fluoroscopy and ultrasound units.

-Images are interpreted in two readings rooms, one in the Perelman Center for Advanced Medicine at the Hospital of the University of Pennsylvania, and the other in the Orthopedic Clinic at Presbyterian Hospital.
+Images are interpreted in two readings rooms, one in the Perelman Center for Advanced Medicine at the Hospital of the University of Pennsylvania, and the other in the Musculoskeletal Center at Penn Medicine University City.
 Each reading room is equipped with ergonomic viewing stations, leading-edge PACS systems and digital voice recognition capabilities.
 Each workstation also has access to 3D processing software.
 For conferences and shared workflow, real-time connection between the two reading rooms is facilitated by universal work list function and video teleconferencing equipment.

 Learn about requirements and how to apply for the Musculoskeletal Fellowship